hyxcl/nsys_recipes/README.md

 - Kernel overlao matrix

-1. communication compute overall, a example output like bellow: in this overall part, the compute, communication and overlap duration can be considered as a projection duration. for example if 2 communication kernel has some overlap, the duration is considered only once in nccl. and the overlaped duration is the overlaped duration across compute and communication.
+1. communication compute overall, a example output like bellow: in this part, compute, communication and overlap duration can be considered as a projection duration. for example if 2 communication kernel has some overlap, the duration is considered only once in nccl. and the overlaped duration is the overlaped duration across compute and communication. in the "all" streamId part, it's a overall of all streams. in the specific streamId part, we only summary the communication in each stream. it's for user to know the communication of different parallelism.
 ![A graph that shows compute_comm_overall](imgs/communication_compute_overall.png "Result of overall overlap.")

 2. Grouped Traces v2, a example output like bellow: